Techstrat/MusicWebScraping/README.md

 # MusicWebScraping
 Using R code this repository Scrapes the top 20 SA singles hits data from and SA Charts web site
- * The code refers to the master page ("https://sacharts.wordpress.com") and scrape the list of pages per year
+ * The code refers to the master page [SA Charts]("https://sacharts.wordpress.com") and scrape the list of pages per year
  * Referring to each year page in the list it scrapes the list of pages per week.
  * Referring to each week pages it scrapes the top 20 list for that week.
  * the list of hits is written to the csv file weeklyhits.csv